 Who can get it

-You need to meet eligibility for CAPS.
+You need to meet eligibility for the Continence Aids Payment Scheme (CAPS).

 To get paid under CAPS you must meet all of the following: